Exchange Stabilization Fund

 The Exchange Stabilization Fund (ESF) is an emergency reserve fund of the United States Treasury Department, normally used for foreign exchange intervention.
 This arrangement (as opposed to having the central bank intervene directly) allows the US government to influence currency exchange rates without directly affecting domestic money supply.

-The fund's net position at the end of 2024 was $39 billion.
-Its total assets were $210 billion, the difference being largely attributable to $166 billion in Special Drawing Rights (SDRs) from the International Monetary Fund.
+At the end of 2025, the fund had $218.5 billion in total assets, $174.9 billion in total liabilities, and a $43.6 billion net position.
+Its liabilities included $173.2 billion in SDR certificates and SDR allocations.

 Background

 The U.S. Exchange Stabilization Fund was established at the Treasury Department by a provision in the Gold Reserve Act of 1934.
 It was intended as a response to Britain's Exchange Equalisation Account.
 The fund began operations in April 1934, under director Archie Lochhead and financed by $2 billion of the $2.8 billion gold surplus the government had realized by devaluing the dollar.
 The act authorized the ESF to use its capital to deal in gold and foreign exchange to stabilize the exchange value of the dollar.
 The ESF as originally designed was part of the executive branch not subject to legislative oversight.
 The fund was originally authorized for two years, subject to extension by the President or Congress, and was made permanent under the Bretton Woods Agreement Act of 1945.

 The Special Drawing Rights Act of 1968 made the ESF the recipient of IMF special drawing rights (SDRs) acquired by the US government.
 The ESF can convert SDRs into dollars on its account by issuing certificates against them and selling the certificates to the Federal Reserve, and later repurchase them when it has surplus cash.
 The Federal Reserve uses the certificates as a portion of the collateral for Federal Reserve Notes.